hfmrow/search-and-replace/README.md

     ...
 ```

-This operation indicate that externals data (Image/Icons) must be embedded into the executable file.
+This operation indicates that the internal behavior of the software will be modified to adapt to the production environment (display of errors, location of the configuration file, etc.).

 ## Os information: